maxxiimo/the-front-end-manifesto/mobile-foundation.md

 ##### Reorganize

-Our solution is working well, but I'm feeling like there are too many files in each view folder.
-To better organize our mobile specific views we can create a special view folder just for them.
-The tutorial "[Mobile Devices and Rails: Maintaining your Sanity][Maintain Sanity]" (listed in our [Mobile Solutions Roundup][Mobile Roundup]), describes exactly how to do this.

-Following the tutorials example we're going to add the following to our prepare_for_mobile method in application_controller.rb:
+Our solution is working well, but I'm feeling like there are too many files in each app/views folder.
+To better organize we can create a special folder just for our mobile views by adding the following to the prepare_for_mobile method in application_controller.rb:

     def prepare_for_mobile
       if request.env['mobvious.device_type'] == :mobile
         request.format = :mobile
-        prepend_view_path "app/views/mobile"
+        **prepend_view_path "app/views/mobile"**
       end
     end

-We then take all of our *.mobile.haml files and place them in a new apps/views/mobile folder.
+Then create a new app/views/mobile folder and move all mobile views there.
 I've already set up this folder structure [here][mobile views].
-You'll notice that you have to choices, one ending with [mobile] and the other [html].
+One ends in [mobile] and the other in [html].
 The difference between the two are in the files mime types: .mobile.haml vs. .html.haml.
-I prefer to use regular HTML files, with this structure there is no need for a different mime type.
-We can remove:
+I prefer to use regular HTML files.
+With this new folder structure there is no need for different mime types.
+Remove:

 - the mime type we defined in mime_types.rb
-- request.format = :mobile in application_controller.rb
+- request.format = :mobile in application_controller.rb in the preparer_for_mobile method

-Without a different mime type we can use common partials for both desktop and mobile devices, and through Rails inheritance default to regular views when views_mobile are not available.
+With a common mime type you can use the same partials for both desktop and mobile devices, and through Rails inheritance default to regular views when mobile views are not available.

-If you prefer to organize your mobile files outside of the regular view folder, for example app/views_mobile, swap the prepend_view_path with:
+If you prefer to organize your mobile views outside of the regular app/views path, for example in app/views_mobile, swap the prepend_view_path with:

          prepend_view_path Rails.root + 'app' + 'views_mobile'